Aboard the USS Connecticut, 1909 |

 Those of you who are in public life have a moral right to be here at this celebration today only if you are prepared to do your part in building up the Navy of the present; for otherwise you have no right to claim lot or part in the glory and honor and renown of the Navy's past.

-...Remember that no courage can ever atone for lack of that preparedness which makes the courage valuable; and yet if the courage is there, if the dauntless heart is there, its presence will sometimes make up for other shortcomings; while if with it are combined the other military qualities the fortunate owner becomes literally invincible."--President Theodore Roosevelt on the interment of John Paul Jones at the United States Naval Academy at Annapolis, April 24, 1906.
+...Remember that no courage can ever atone for lack of that preparedness which makes the courage valuable; and yet if the courage is there, if the dauntless heart is there, its presence will sometimes make up for other shortcomings; while if with it are combined the other military qualities the fortunate owner becomes literally invincible."--President Theodore Roosevelt, Farewell to John Paul Jones at the United States Naval Academy at Annapolis, April 24, 1906.

 Teddy Roosevelt is not without his detractors.
 After writing "Flags of Our Fathers" about Iwo Jima, James Bradley wrote "The Imperial Cruise", blaming Roosevelt for later Japanese aggression and Vietnam, etc..
 Telling the story warts and all is good.
 Telling the story as All Warts, All the Time is unbalanced.